rlustemberg/Lazy-Loading-Tutorial/README.md

 Please bear in mind that you need to ensure that any dependencies on the lazy loaded object need to be taken into account in order to avoid race conditions.
 Asynchronous invocation of events might cause the controller to be called after the view has been deallocated, leading to application crashes.

-#### reference
+#### Reference
-The files for this article can be found at [https://github.com/rlustemberg/Lazy-Loading-Tutorial]https://github.com/rlustemberg/Lazy-Loading-Tutorial)
+The files for this article can be found at https://github.com/rlustemberg/Lazy-Loading-Tutorial